Last Updated: 19th July 2022

 While this may be a much less exciting and even concerning expense to save for, it is still worth thinking about.
 You can never truly know when an accident or unforeseen condition may arise, so it is best to be prepared in advance.

 While you should have insurance coverage in case of a potential disability, you will likely want some savings to cover any extra costs.
 This can be included in your emergency fund or be saved separately depending on personal taste.
-While we all hope nothing will ever happen to us, we can never be sure, and thus it is best to always be prepared financially.
+While we all hope nothing will ever happen to us, we can never be sure, and thus it is best always to be prepared financially.

 Last but certainly not least we have just general savings.
 This is often the most neglected of all the things to save for since it is so intangible.